danielfernandesrey/quora-TypeaheadSearch/README.md

 #quora-TypeheadSearch

-Algorithm developed as solution for Quora Typehead Serarch challenge.
+Beta version of an algorithm developed as solution for Quora Typehead Serarch challenge.
 If you would like to know more about Quora challenges, please visit http://www.quora.com/challenges.